ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

 RETURN p
 ```

-You don't have to use a dedicated graph database to access optimized graph queries.
-There are extensions for postgres such as [AGE](https://github.com/apache/age) and [pgRouting](https://github.com/pgRouting/pgrouting).
+There are extensions for postgres such as [AGE](https://github.com/apache/age) (supports Cypher) and [pgRouting](https://github.com/pgRouting/pgrouting) that add powerful graph operations to Postgres.
 However, these are not that common and might not be available in your managed sql database provider.
+Plain Postgres might be all you need.